eyilma8/credit-risk-classification/Credit_Risk/report-template.md

 The financial information are as detailed above, and the task is to predict credit score which means credit worthiness

 * Provide basic information about the variables you were trying to predict (e.g., `value_counts`).
-The attemp it to predict the loan status agains all othee financial information provided
+The attemp it to predict the loan status agains all other financial information provided

 * Describe the stages of the machine learning process you went through as part of this analysis.

-data preprocess, train and test and predict
+data preprocess, train and test and predict.
+Because of the variability of x values scaling was important

 * Briefly touch on any methods you used (e.g., `LogisticRegression`, or any other algorithms).

 I used logistic regression method to predict